Harsh2005adgitm/Task-Manager_FRONTEND-AICTE---EDUNET-INTERNSHIP/README.md

 ✔️ Mark tasks as completed with a tick option

-📱 Responsive design (works on desktop and mobile)

-🎨 Clean and simple UI with a purple theme
+🎨 Clean and simple UI